open-gluck/opengluck-server/README.md

 ## Prerequisites

-- a server, that you can use to run the software (something small is more than enough, if looking for a cloud instance you can use a t2.small with 16 GB of storage on AWS for around a dozen bucks per month)
+- a server computer or virtual machine, that you can use to run the software (something small is more than enough, if looking for a cloud instance you can use a t2.small with 16 GB of storage on AWS for around a dozen bucks per month)
 - some basic knowledge about how to configure an HTTPS proxy (we recommend using [CaddyServer](https://caddyserver.com) for a zero-touch configuration